kipcole9/astro/README.md

 The desired location of sunrise or sunset can be specified as either:

 * a tuple of longitude and latitude (note the order) such as `{-62.3481, 82.5018}`
 * a tuple of longitude, latitude and elevation (note the order) such as `{-62.3481, 82.5018, 0}`.
-The elevation is specified in meters.
 * a `Geo.Point.t` struct
 * a `Geo.PointZ.t` struct

+### Location units and direction

+For this implementation, the latitude and longitude of the functions in `Astro` are specified as follows:

+* Longitude is `+` for eastern longitudes and `-` for western longitudes and specified in degrees
+* Latitude is `+` for northern latitudes and `-` for southern latitudes and specified in degrees
+* Elevation is specified in meters

 ## Status